Timeline of Historical Events

 Although the Club supplied moose meat for many of the dinners, they were all held at local hotels and were catered.

 In 1971 with the donation of 100 pounds of boned moose meat from a moose shot by Delia Teeple and Dorothy Smith, Delia and Bruce Teeple decided that Club members could cook the Big Game Dinner by themselves.
 Everett Weakley and Bob Zinsli arranged for use of the Knights of Columbus facility which was well equipped for food preparation and cooking large amounts of food plus a large room which could seat up to 200 people.
 The Teeples organized and with the help of other club members cooked and served wild game.
 The dinner was a huge success and set the precedent for continued cooking of the Big Game Dinner by Club members.
 The dinners were held in the KC Hall and the Teeples were involved every year until 1981, 11 years.
-After that, various club members cooked and served the wild game for the dinner.
+After that, the following club members were in charge of the dinner: Lee Harrington (2), Bob McPhee (2), Bill Stinson, Bob DeWolf (2), Howard

 Delia Teeple on left